Mulloo/rock_paper_scissors_lizard_spock/readme.md

 ## Technologies Used

 - [HTML](https://www.w3schools.com/html/) is used as the foundation of the site.
-- [CSS](https://www.w3schools.com/Css/) is used to add style and layout of the site.
+- [CSS](https://www.w3schools.com/Css/) is used to add style and layout to the site.
 - [JavaScript](https://www.w3schools.com/js/) is used for the main functionality of the site.
 - [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) is used to arrange items on the page.
 - [VSCode](https://code.visualstudio.com/) is used as the IDE for writing and editing code.